ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      - Without condition OR with asymptomatic condition, but not screen-detectable
    * - PC
      - Preclinical, screen-detectable TBL cancer
+     - With asymptomatic condition, screen-detectable, will progress to clinical phase
+   * - I
+     - Indolent, screen-detectable TBL cancer
-     - With asymptomatic condition, screen-detectable
+     - With asymptomatic condition, screen-detectable, will not progress to clinical phase during remainder of simulant lifespan
    * - C
      - Clinical TBL cancer
      - With symptomatic condition